renerocksai/dockercr/README.md

 section](#pushing-docker-images-to-production---like-a-boss).

-If you want to host a docker registry on its own dedicated host, skip the next section and go straight [to the next section](#setting-up-an-ssh-secured-docker-container-registry-on-a-dedicated-host).
+If you want to host a docker registry on its own dedicated host, skip the next section and go straight [to the real stuff](#setting-up-an-ssh-secured-docker-container-registry-on-a-dedicated-host).

 Free ghcr.io might be too limiting for some of us as there is a 10GB download limit per month for downloads from outside of GH actions.